 Validation of the Survivor Experience

-The experience of cognitive changes after cancer treatment has been documented in qualitative research.[4,5,6,7] Concerns reported by survivors include memory problems, inability to concentrate, and decreased ability to function in daily activities, including employment.
-Survivors expressed frustration with the lack of acknowledgement by health care providers and expressed the need to be informed early about the possibility of developing this problem and for validation when they experience it.[5,6] Patients found it comforting that these subtle mental changes have been observed widely and are to be expected.
-The least helpful response by practitioners was minimizing the changes and/or not taking them seriously.
+Survivors expressed frustration with health care providers' lack of acknowledgment of their cognitive changes; they also expressed the need to be informed early about the possibility of developing this problem.[5,6] Patients found it comforting that subtle mental changes have been observed widely in cancer survivors and are to be expected.
+The least helpful response by practitioners was minimizing the changes or not taking them seriously.

 Evaluation of Subjective Reports of Cognitive Impairment

-As with all patient-reported symptoms and signs, a thorough evaluation will help determine the cause of cognitive impairment and define potential interventions to reverse the symptoms or stabilize the patient.
-A focused history and physical examination will assess the following:
+As with all patient-reported symptoms and signs, a thorough evaluation will help determine the cause of cognitive impairment and potential interventions to reverse the symptoms or stabilize the patient.
+A focused history and physical examination can assess the following:

-The routine use of neuroimaging is not warranted unless there are concerns for specific complications from the cancer or its treatment, e.g., metastatic cancer to the brain.
+The routine use of neuroimaging is not warranted unless there are concerns about specific complications from the cancer or its treatment, e.g., metastatic cancer to the brain.

-In addition to responding respectfully and compassionately to patients' concerns about cognitive impairment, the oncology clinician faces questions on how best to inform patients about the risks of cognitive impairment and whether to routinely screen all patients, or limit screening to patients at higher risk.
+In addition to responding respectfully and compassionately to patients' concerns about cognitive impairment, the oncology clinician faces questions on how best to inform patients about the risks of cognitive impairment and whether to screen all patients routinely or limit screening to patients at higher risk.